-Our walk now moves on to Piazza Signoria, political heart of the city.
-We reach the square moving along the Medieval streets of Florence, discovering local shops, small trattorias, viewing ancient towers and dwellings, breathing history at every step!
+Our walk then moves on to Piazza della Signoria, the political heart of the city.
+We will reach the square strolling around the Medieval streets of Florence, discovering local shops, small trattorias, viewing ancient towers and dwellings, breathing history at every step!
 Piazza della Signoria is truly an open-ait sculpture gallery including Neptune’s Fountain, the imposing Hercules and Cacus, and the unparalleled bronze Perseus by Benvenuto Cellini.
 The Signoria Palace, the fortress-like Medieval seat of the Florentine Republic, is still used as Florence's city hall.
 Its inner courtyard is decorated with Late Renaissance frescoes and many other works of art.